 The Roy Hill Mine has an initial mine life of 17 years, with a likely extension beyond that of 12 years.
 Roy Hill is an owner operator, conventional open pit, drill and blast, truck and excavator bulk mining operation.

-Over the initial 18 year life of the High Grade Project, 4,957Mt (dry) of material will be moved.
-This equates to an average yearly mining rate of 270Mtpa (dry), to produce approximately 69Mtpa (wet) of Run-of-Mine (ROM) ore feed for the processing plant.
+Over the initial life of the high grade project, 4,957Mt (dry) of material will be moved.
+This equates to an average yearly mining rate of 270Mtpa (dry), to produce approximately 72Mtpa (wet) of Run-of-Mine (ROM) ore feed for the processing plant.
 This makes Roy Hill one of the largest mining operations in the Pilbara.

-The Roy Hill Mine has an average strip ratio of just under four tonnes of waste and low grade mineralisation to each tonne of ore.
+The Roy Hill Mine has an average strip ratio of slightly over three tonnes of waste and low grade mineralisation to each tonne of ore.
 A quasi strip mining approach is utilised where the bulk of the overburden and waste is dumped back into the previously mined out pit voids.
 This process helps minimise haulage distances for waste rock, as well as the footprint of mining activities.

 Waste dumps are progressively rehabilitated over the life of the mine, to ensure that mined areas are rehabilitated to their natural state as quickly as possible.